w3f/Grants-Program/applications/DAOsign.md

 - links to improvement proposals or [RFPs](https://github.com/w3f/Grants-Program/tree/master/docs/RFPs) (requests for proposal),
 - academic publications relevant to the problem,
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- references to conversations you might have had related to this project with anyone from the Web3 Foundation,
+- references to conversations you might have had related to t his project with anyone from the Web3 Foundation,
 - previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt: